notaryproject/notaryproject.dev/content/en/blog/2023/announcing-major-release.md

 ### Extensibility: plugin support for Notation

-Notation has an [extensible design though a plugin framework](https://github.com/notaryproject/specifications/blob/v1.0.0/specs/plugin-extensibility.md) which provides plugin interfaces for users and vendors to implement their own integrations with the key/certificate management solutions or signing service.
+Notation has an [extensible design based on a plugin framework](https://github.com/notaryproject/specifications/blob/v1.0.0/specs/plugin-extensibility.md) which provides plugin interfaces for users and vendors to implement their own integrations with the key/certificate management solutions or signing service.
 Notation has the following plugins available for use now.

 - [AWS Signer plugin for Notation](https://docs.aws.amazon.com/signer/latest/developerguide/Welcome.html)
 - [Azure Key Vault for Notation](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-sign-build-push)